swift-server/swift-kafka-client/README.md

 ### Producer API

-The `sendAsync(_:)` method of `KafkaProducer` returns a message-id that can later be used to identify the corresponding acknowledgement.
+The `send(_:)` method of `KafkaProducer` returns a message-id that can later be used to identify the corresponding acknowledgement.
 Acknowledgements are received through the `acknowledgements` [`AsyncSequence`](https://developer.apple.com/documentation/swift/asyncsequence).
 Each acknowledgement indicates that producing a message was successful or returns an error.

 ```swift
 let config = KafkaProducerConfiguration(bootstrapServers: ["localhost:9092"])